tatsumoto-ren/tatsumoto-ren.github.io/blog/did-you-track-your-daily-immersion-hours.md

 then you could benefit from it.
 What might be happening is that you're spending less time immersing than you think.
 The only way to find out is by measuring it.
-So maybe it is worth spending like a week tracking your progress to test yourself.
+So maybe it's worth spending about a week tracking your progress to test yourself.

 For example, if you log anime you watch on `MyAnimeList`, it will provide you with some statistics,